metarank/metarank/doc/click-models.md

     eventName: impression # can be customized
 ```

-It is enabled by default and generates interactions of type=impression after the clickthrough can be finalized.
+It is enabled by default and generates interactions of type=impression after the clickthrough is finalized.
 You can
-disable it in a case when you're able to generate impression events on the application side:
+disable it in a case when you're able to generate impression events on the application side.

-* A good example is a viewport tracking in browser/mobile.
+For example using *viewport tracking* in browser/mobile:
-* When an item goes into the viewport, then you emit the impression event manually and don't rely on Metarank heuristics.
+* When an item goes into the viewport, you emit the impression event manually
+* Specify the name of the event in `eventName` parameter and don't rely on Metarank heuristics.

-* It can also be disabled if you're not using an impression anywhere across your feature set.
+Synthetic *impression* event generation can also be disabled if you're not using an impression anywhere across your feature set.

-Interactions are generated properly even for multiple clicks happened over a single ranking:
+Interactions are generated properly even for multiple clicks that happened for a single ranking:
 * ranking shown items A-B-C-D-E-F
 * visitor clicked items B and D
-* when the clickthroug would be finalized, Metarank will emit impression interactions for items A-B-C-D.
+* when the clickthrough is finalized, Metarank will emit impression interactions for items A-B-C-D.